Penfold Surname Meaning, History & Origin

 The Penfold name was also evident in Petworth, Arundel and the village of Hartfield.
 A Penfold family started the Tortington iron works near Arundel in 1833.
 In 1909 James Penfold broke away and began his own business servicing farm machinery at Barnham nearby.

-Penfold has remained a Sussex name.
-By the time of the 1881 census the name had spread to other places in SE England – most notably to Surrey and London – but not much further.
+Penfold has remained predominantly a Sussex name.
+By the time of the 1881 census the name had spread to other places in SE England – notably to Kent, Surrey and London – but not much further.

 Elsewhere.
 Francis Penfold moved from Petworth to Haslemere in Surrey in 1650 and established the family home, Penfolds, there.
 J.W.
 Penfold, born in 1828, was the designer of the ubiquitous British pillar box.